loomio/loomio-docs/en/src/policy/subscriptions/management/index.md

 Check the details of plan, price and payment frequency in the Plan Summary table are correct.

-## Manage billing and payment details
+## Manage billing and account details
 You can access statements, and update card and billing contact details at any time by visiting **Manage Subscription** in your group drop down menu - the 3 dots (**...**) menu to the right of the page.

 You can also access the billing portal from the secure **Account Management** link at the bottom of your statement.